wpapper/neovim/README.md

 - Simplify maintenance to improve the speed that bug fixes and features get merged.
 - Split the work between multiple developers.
 - Enable the implementation of new/modern user interfaces without any modifications to the core source.
-- Improve the extensibility power with a new plugin architecture based on coprocesses.
+- Improve extensibility with a new plugin architecture based on coprocesses.
 Plugins will be written in any programming language without any explicit support from the editor.

 By achieving those goals new developers will soon join the community, consequently improving the editor for all users.